THIS POST MAY CONTAIN AFFILIATE LINKS. PLEASE SEE MY DISCLOSURES. FOR MORE INFORMATION.

 Another option is for those of you who are comfortable with being more hands on.

-And while M1 will handle the entire behind the scenes work for you like Wealthsimple, the biggest difference with M1 is that you pick your portfolio.
+While M1 will handle the entire behind the scenes work for you like Schwab, the biggest difference with M1 is that you pick your portfolio.

 You can choose from pre-built portfolios or you can build your own custom portfolio using exchange traded funds and individual stocks.

 The best part of M1 is that if you decide to go this route and need some help, assistance is just a phone call away to answer any questions.

 How Much Money Will You Save?

-If you decide to go with one of these options over a SmartVestor, here is how much money you will save.
+If you decide to go with one of these options over a SmartVestor Pro, here is how much money you will save.

 If you invest $24,000 for 20 years, here is how much your investment will be worth after fees and expenses.

 As you can see, the fees that you pay to invest make a huge difference over time.